-The Halt On Trump’s Revised Travel Ban Will Be Extended Indefinitely
+The Halt On Trump's Travel Ban Has Been Extended

 Once again, it looks like President Trump's so-called "travel ban" won't be implemented any time in the near future.
 On Wednesday, a federal judge in Hawaii extended the halt on Trump's travel ban after a request from the state's legal team.
 Per the court's most recent order, the ban will remain on hold at least until legal proceedings in the Aloha State have concluded.